ADHD and the Use of Sans Fonts: Do They Make a Real Impact on the Legibility?

 From Block Letters to the Cursive Style

-- two, the need of draining my hyperactivity so I could focus, was also being taken care of; I was outside climbing trees and running all day long, and I started doing sports at seven.
+• two, my need to drain hyperactivity so I could focus was also being taken care of.
+I was outside climbing trees and running all day long, and I started doing sports at seven.

 From Analog to the Screen